Mental Health, Family Therapy, and School Counseling Admissions

 - A distinguished undergraduate transcript with at least a 3.0 GPA.
 If your GPA is less than 3.0, please discuss the reasons in your personal statement.

-If you are applying to the on campus or online programs, please send the following information to the office of graduate admissions by January 2nd (their address is listed at the bottom of the page):
+If you are applying to the on campus or online programs, please send the following information to the office of graduate admissions by January 2 (their address is listed at the bottom of this page):

 - A completed application and fee.
 Click here for an application.

-- 3 letters of recommendation where at least 1 letter should be from a person who knows your academic work.
+- Three letters of recommendation where at least one letter should be from a person who knows your academic work.
 We strongly recommend getting letters from professors whenever possible.

-- A statement of purpose detailing your goals, professional experience, and reasons for applying to the program.
+- Statement of Purpose for all school counseling applications: A statement of purpose detailing your goals, professional experience, and reasons for applying to the program.
 Your essay should consist of your reasons for wishing to pursue graduate study in 300 words (part 1).
-Then, indicate your specific interests and discuss the kind of work you would like to do in your intended field in at least 1,200 words (part 2).
+Then, indicate your specific interests and discuss the kind of work you would like to do in your intended field in no more than 1200 words (part 2).

 - Official undergraduate and graduate official transcripts from all the universities you attended.
 All transcripts must be official and sealed.

-- All School Counseling applicants who want licensure in the state of Massachusetts must complete the MTEL test (Communication & Literacy Skills---reading and writing) by the application deadline or any time before the end of their first semester at UMass Boston.
+- All school counseling applicants who want licensure in the state of Massachusetts must complete the MTEL test (Communication & Literacy Skills---reading and writing) by the application deadline or any time before the end of their first year at UMass Boston.
 If you reside in another state, please confirm with your respective state's licensing board.
+The school counseling professors will conduct on campus and online interviews with prospective students.

 - Please include an updated résumé.